Skip to Content

 We did have some extra entertainment which came in the way of our neighbours through the adjoining door.

-They had a couple of little kids and I think a baby, we could hear them sometimes if they were trying to get the kids out of the cabin in the morning or if the baby was crying but it never was too loud or annoying if anything I quite liked listening into their conversations.
+They had a couple of little kids and I think a baby, we could hear them sometimes if they were trying to get the kids out of the cabin in the morning or if the baby was crying.
+It never was too loud or annoying -if anything I quite liked listening into their conversations.

 I think because our bed was so far from the adjoining door and the main door that helped a lot, but we never heard anybody outside either.